Jamal Agnew Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- Against the 49ers, Agnew racked up zero receiving yards in single career matchup, 31.5 fewer than his over/under for Sunday's game.
+- Agnew had zero receiving yards in one career matchup against the 49ers, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (31.5).

-- Agnew did not have a touchdown catch in that matchup against the 49ers.
+- Agnew did not have a touchdown catch in that outing against the 49ers.

-- The 49ers have the NFL's sixth-ranked pass defense this season, surrendering 225.4 yards per game through the air.
+- This week Agnew will face the NFL's sixth-ranked pass defense (225.4 yards allowed per game).

-- The 49ers have conceded 13 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.
+- With 13 passing TDs conceded this year, the 49ers defense is ranked eighth in the NFL.

 Recent Performances

-- Agnew did not record a catch in last week's game against the Colts.
+- Agnew did not record a catch in last week's game versus the Colts.

-- Agnew has also tacked on nine grabs for 65 yards and one touchdown over his last three games.
-He was targeted 22 times and averaged 21.7 receiving yards per game.
+- Over his last three games, Agnew has collected 65 yards on nine catches with one touchdown, averaging 21.7 yards per game on 22 targets.

 Agnew's Jacksonville Teammates